Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Experiments

 \subsection{Noisy Label Learning}

-\subsection{Setup}
+\subsubsection{Setup}

-We conduct experiments of noisy label learning following SOP \cite{sopliu22w}.
+We conduct experiments of noisy label learning following SOP \citep{sopliu22w}.
 We evaluate the proposed method on both synthetic symmetric/asymmetric noise on CIFAR-10 and CIFAR-100, and more realistic and larger-scale instance noise on Clothing1M and WebVision.
 To introduce the synthetic symmetric noise to CIFAR-10 and CIFAR-100, we uniformly flip labels for a probability $\eta$ into other classes.
 For asymmetric noise, we only randomly flip the labels for particular pairs of classes.
 For CIFAR-10 and CIFAR-100, we train PreAct-ResNet-18 with SGD using a learning rate of $0.02$, a weight decay of $1e-3$, and a momentum of $0.9$.
 We train for $300$ epochs with a cosine learning rate schedule and a batch size of 128.
 For WebVision, we use InceptionResNet-v2 as the backbone and set the batch size to $32$.
 Other settings are similar to CIFAR-10.
 For Clothing1M, we use ImageNet-1K pre trained ResNet-50 as the backbone.
 We train it using SGD with an initial learning rate of $2e$-$3$ for a total of 10 epochs, where the learning rate is reduced by 10 after 5 epochs.
 In addition, we also conduct experiments on CIFAR-10N and CIFAR-100N.
 We present the detailed hyper-parameters in \cref{tab:append-param-nll}.

-\subsection{Results}
+\subsubsection{Results}

-Except for the results regarding noisy label learning provided in the main paper, we additionally provide the comparison results on CIFAR-10N and CIFAR-100N \cite{wei2021learning} in \cref{tab:append-noisy-n}.
-On Clothing1M and WebVision, we also include the full comparison including Co-Teaching, Forward, and CORES in \cref{tab:append-noisy-web}.
-As shown in \cref{tab:append-noisy-n}, the proposed ILL framework achieves comparable performance as previous best method SOP \cite{sopliu22w}.
-On CIFAR-10N, our methods shows very close results to SOP on Random and Aggregate case noise, and outperforms SOP on Worst case noise.
-On CIFAR-100N, our method slightly performs worse, possibly due to the oversimplified noise model utilized in ILL.
-We believe more realistic noise transition model and further tuning of our method could lead to better performance.
+In addition to the results regarding noisy label learning provided in the main paper, we also present comparison results on CIFAR-10N and CIFAR-100N \citep{wei2021learning} in \cref{tab:append-noisy-n}.
+We include a full comparison on Clothing1M and WebVision, incorporating methods like Co-Teaching, Forward, and CORES, in \cref{tab:append-noisy-web}.
+As shown in \cref{tab:append-noisy-n}, the proposed ILL framework achieves performance comparable to the previous best method, SOP \citep{sopliu22w}.
+On CIFAR-10N, our method yields results very close to SOP in the Random and Aggregate case noise scenarios and surpasses SOP in the Worst case noise scenario.
+However, on CIFAR-100N, our method slightly underperforms previous methods, possibly due to the oversimplified noise model utilized in ILL.
+We believe that a more realistic noise transition model and further tuning of our method could lead to improved performance.